 34 E. D. Hirsch, Jr., The Schools We Need and Why We Don’t Have Them (New York: Doubleday, 1996).

 36 David Shapiro, The Psychotherapy of Neurotic Character (New York: Basic Books, 1989), p.
 116.

 (37) International Encyclopedia of Education, 1994; T. Simkins, Non-Formal Education and Development (Manchester: Manchester University Press, 1977).

 39 Giamatti, A Great and Glorious Game.

 Barry Chazan is a professor of education at the Hebrew University of Jerusalem, and over the past decade has served as educational consultant to the Andrea and Charles Bronfman Philanthropies .
 He has held visiting academic appointments at Harvard University, Brandeis University, Ohio State University, and the Jewish Theological Seminary .
 He was co – chair of the education committee of Birthright Israel and he is currently the international director of education of Birthright Israel .
 He is widely published in the areas of moral education, informal education, the Israel experience, and other spheres of Jewish life and education .

 How to cite this article: Chazan, B. (2003).
-‘The philosophy of informal Jewish education’ the encyclopedia of informal education. [http://infed.org/mobi/the-philosophy-of-informal-jewish-education/.
+‘The philosophy of informal Jewish education’ The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/the-philosophy-of-informal-jewish-education/.
 Retrieved: insert date].